JohannesMP/U-EAT-Events-Redux/README.md

 ![Example of Event Categories](http://i.imgur.com/l5M0nxt.gif)

-A redux of events from U-EAT by Filiecs: http://u-eat.org/
+A redux of events from U-EAT http://u-eat.org/

 ## Goals of Redux